Rob-McCormack/ssc/docs/index.md

 - custom installations are builtin
 - Siri voice control builtin
 - dependable even for critical applications
+- affordable for even the smallest of businesses

 </p>

 <p>

 What are Siri Shortcuts?
 <br />
 Effectively, they distill a complex task that ordinarily requires a giant amount of steps down into a single action.
 It’s Apple’s version of third-party apps like IFTTT (If This, Then That).
 It comes standard on iPhones with iOS 13 or higher.